AmeriCorps Math Mentors Program

 about the program

-The Utah STEM Action Center, a division of the Utah Governor’s Office, is seeking AmeriCorps Math Mentors to support elementary and secondary students to build confidence and improve math skills in targeted areas of Utah.
+The Utah STEM Action Center is seeking AmeriCorps Math Mentors to support elementary and secondary students to build confidence and improve math skills in school districts across Utah.

 - Scholarship awarded upon completion of service hours for tuition, fees, books or towards payment of student loans.